Jazz Studies and Contemporary Media

 - JCM Doctor of Musical Arts Degree

 The Eastman School of Music’s Jazz Writing Skills program has been internationally recognized since the early 1970s.
-For almost two decades, Professors Rayburn Wright and Bill Dobbins forged the jazz composition and arranging courses, and guided numerous students toward prominent writing careers.
-Prior to the return of Bill Dobbins 2002, Eastman alumnus Fred Sturm, a protégé of both Wright and Dobbins, assumed the reins of the writing program in 1991 and fostered the development of almost 200 new student jazz works and several award-winning writers.
+For almost two decades, Professors Rayburn Wright and Bill Dobbins forged the jazz composition and arranging courses and guided numerous students toward prominent writing careers.
+Prior to the return of Bill Dobbins in 2002, Eastman alumnus Fred Sturm, a protégé of both Wright and Dobbins, assumed the reins of the writing program in 1991 and fostered the development of almost 200 new student jazz works and several award-winning writers.

 Today, Eastman’s M.M. jazz writing skills majors engage in a broad range of composing and arranging experiences that include: